 For prepared agrimony extracts and tinctures, 1 to 3 milliliters of liquid extract (of 1:1 in 25 percent alcohol) is considered a starting point for daily use for adults or by infusion of 2 to 4 grams dried herb three times daily.

-Possible Side Effects and Interactions of AgrimonyLike all pharmaceutical and natural treatments, agrimony should be used with caution and understanding.
+It is considered safe for topical use and as a tea or beverage but like all medicinal herbs, pharmaceutical, and natural treatments, agrimony should be used with caution and understanding.

 Due to its high tannin content, agrimony should be used in moderate doses on the skin and internally.